Biomedical & Biological Sciences PhD Program

 - literature analysis

 The BBS Program is committed to enhancing our culture by providing full participation of all members of our community.
-As of Summer 2019, 20% of our current PhD students identify with an underrepresented minority ethnicity, while 27% of our PhD students are international.
-BBS fosters a nurturing, student-centered community of scholars that is accessible, engaging and committed to ensuring that all our graduate students reach their full potential in research, teaching and professional development.
+As of Fall 2019, 23% of our current PhD students identify with an underrepresented minority ethnicity, while 27% of our PhD students are international.
+BBS fosters a nurturing, student-centered community of scholars that is accessible, engaging and committed to insuring that all our graduate students reach their full potential in research, teaching and professional development.

 Our BBS Graduate Student Council members are available to help answer your questions about graduate student life in the BBS Program at Cornell.
 Feel free to connect with them today!